 Merced River Fest

-Showcase of the Students on the River Film Contest award winning films!
+Afternoon Showcase of the Students on the River Film Contest and the award winning films!
 Recipients will receive their award and be invited on stage to answer questions from the audience.

-An annual scholarship in her name is awarded to graduating seniors from Mariposa County High School interested in pursuing a path in environmental sciences.
+An annual scholarship in her name is awarded to graduating Mariposa County seniors interested in pursuing a path in environmental sciences.

 Award-winning films, delicious food, and spectacular drinks from the Grove House & a fun-filled silent auction